hyperdxio/hyperdx-otel-react-native/README.md

 - `apiKey`: Your HyperDX Ingestion API key.
 You can find it [here](https://www.hyperdx.io/team).
 - `service`: Name of your application.
 Set it to distinguish your app from others in HyperDX.
 - `tracePropagationTargets`: A list of regular expressions that match the URLs of your backend services.
 Set it to link traces from frontend to backend requests.
+- `networkHeadersCapture`: networkHeadersCapture is a flag that allows the option to capture header information, with the default flag being false.

 ### (Optional) Attach User Information or Metadata